If your deployments are taking a long time, you should check that your server is not running low on memory.

 Restart the Server — This will free currently used swap.
 Note that this helps in the case that the swap usage was not due to normal usage but rather some event that spiked memory usage in the past (and will not happen again)

 Resize the Server — If you continue to experience issues you should Increase the memory size on the server.
 The best way to do this is to scale up to a larger server, and then remove the old one.
-Alternatively you can resize the server via your Cloud control panel.
+Alternatively you can resize the server via your Cloud Provider’s dashboard.